Ethereum 2.0 Phases

 What's next ?

 The sharding roadmap according to the official wiki suggests 6 phases.
-Justin Drake strongly believes that the sharding phases 1 and 2 will come in 2020 and 2021, respectively (assuming that the Beacon Chain launches in 2019).
+Ethereum researcher Justin Drake strongly believes that the sharding Phase 1 and 2 will come in 2020 and 2021, respectively (assuming that the Beacon Chain launches in early 2020).

 From Phase 3 onwards any speculation made is subjected to change, you can go and check out the wiki for further phase's information.